-Your processor will have separate instruction and data memories with 216 words each.
+Your processor will have separate instruction and data memories with $2^{12} = 4096$ words each (this is the maximum that can be supported under the current version of Logisim).
 Each word is 16 bits or 2 bytes.
 Memory is word addressable.
 Only words (not bytes) can be read and written to memory, and each address is a word address.
 This will simplify the processor implementation.
 The PC contains a word address (not a byte address).
 Therefore, it is sufficient to increment the PC by 1 (rather than 2) to point to the next instruction in memory.
 Also, the Load and Store instructions can only load and store words.
 There is no instruction to load or store a byte in memory.